egaumer/torah/exodus/bshallach.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 5** </span><br/><br/>This is always a shock.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 5** </span><br/><br/>This is always a shock.
 God is going to lead you into some interesting places.
 He might lead you to a Red Sea, or a place of Marah- a place of bitterness.
 This is why God wants you to live by faith.
 When you come to a bitter place and there is no water, you can trust God.
 Maybe your Marah is a lost job, or a bad medical diagnosis.
 Have you been to Marah?
 Have you been there more than once?

 &nbsp;